Software as a Service Terms and Conditions

 “Affiliate” means any entity that, directly or indirectly, controls, is under common control with, or is controlled by a party.
 For this purpose, “control” means the power to direct or cause the direction of the management or policies of such entity, whether through beneficial ownership of voting securities, by contract or otherwise.

 “Authorized User” means Customer’s and/or Customer’s Affiliates’ employee, contractor, agent, or any other individual authorized by Customer to access and use the Services, via Customer’s account, for the purpose specified herein.
 Customer is responsible for Authorized Users’ compliance with this Agreement.

-“Customer Delivered Course” means a course or course Customer makes available, presents, or otherwise administers to Authorized Users.
+“Customer Delivered Course” means a course Customer makes available, presents, or otherwise administers to Authorized Users.